 Paul Wilkinson's career in food and drink has included spells at Unilever, Grand Metropolitan and Rank Hovis McDougall, where he was Executive Chairman until 2003.
 He played a pivotal role in the formation of Improve and the National Skills Academy and has been Chairman since they were established.
 Until July 2009, he was a Director of Zurich-based international food group Aryzta AG.
 He is currently Chairman of Thorntons plc and Fengrain Limited.
 He also advises RPC, the City based law firm on food related matters..

 Peter Booth founded CQM Training & Consultancy Ltd in 1993 after a successful career in automotive and later catering equipment manufacture.
-He is currently the Chairman of CQM T&C which is the UK's largest deliverer of Food Manufacturing Excellence qualifications.
+He ran that business as Managing Director and then Chairman until 2016 after its sale to the Instructs Group in 2014.
 CQM T&C joined the training provider network of The National Skills Academy for Food & Drink in 2008 contributing to network skills provision as Food Manufacturing Excellence Champion.
 In 2014, he was elected to the Board of the Skills Academy by fellow network members as Provider Representative.
+Peter is currently a Non-Executive Director of Remit Food Ltd a national provider of training provision to the Food and Drink Supply Chain and an approved provider for the NSAFD.

 Tim is Group Quality Director at Tesco PLC having previously headed the UK’s food industry regulator as Chief Executive of the Food Standards Agency.
 Tim is a former Divisional Director of Northern Foods and past President of at Sara Lee Corporation (UK).
 He was Executive Director of Express Dairies plc and a former Chief Executive of Arla Foods UK plc.